 You'll have the choice to study one of the following three streams: Marine Biology, Fisheries Management or Sustainable Aquaculture.

 In Year 1 all students undertake 2 core research units (KSA405 Research Methods in Marine and Antarctic Science and KSA702 Literature Review) to provide a foundation for their second year research project.
-Students then choose a stream from: Marine Biology, Fisheries Management, Seafood Science, Governance and Policy or Sustainable Aquaculture and undertake 6 specialist coursework units.
+Students then choose a stream from: Marine Biology, Fisheries Management, or Sustainable Aquaculture and undertake 6 specialist coursework units.

 Depending on your results, Year 2 will comprise either a full-year research thesis, or a group project with an industry placement.